zhemao/hodgepodge/README.md

 Sends binary data from the given files to the default libao driver.
 If no arguments are given, reads data from standard input.

+## lrange

+Usage: lrange start end [infile] [outfile]

+Reads in the a file and outputs a range of its lines to another file.
+The `start` and `end` arguments mark the range of lines which should be output and are inclusive (i.e. lrange 1 2 will output lines 1 and 2).
+If infile or outfile are not given, standard input and standard output will be used.

 ## License